-Often, those of us struggling with sex and porn addiction have some common roots buried in our pasts.
-As kids, 50 to 60 percent of us grew up in a broken home —one parent did all the parenting and household duties.
+Often, those going through sex addiction recovery have some common roots buried in our pasts.
+As kids, 50 to 60 percent of us grew up in a broken home — one parent did all the parenting and household duties.
 If this describes your childhood, then you never had the advantage of seeing a couple working together as a team.
 You never got to understand the value of a loving, thoughtful, and respectful relationship, because it wasn’t played out in front of you.

 Object Relations Theory (INSO)